openjdk/jdk/src/java.base/share/man/java.md

     `adaptive`
     :   To maintain the given amount of free heap at all times, even during the GC cycle.

     `static`
-    :   Trigger GC when free heap falls below the ShenandoahMinFreeThreshold.
+    :   Trigger GC when free heap falls below a specified threshold.

-    `aggressive`
-    :   Run GC continuously, try to evacuate everything.
-This heuristics is diagnostic, and must be enabled via -XX:+UnlockDiagnosticVMOptions.

     `compact`
     :   Run GC more frequently and with deeper targets to free up more memory.